sbslee/fuc/docs/cli.rst

    usage: fuc vcf_merge [-h] [--how TEXT] [--format TEXT] [--sort] [--collapse]
                         vcf_files [vcf_files ...]

    This command will merge multiple VCF files (both zipped and unzipped).
+It essentially wraps the 'pyvcf.merge' method from the fuc API.

    By default, only the GT subfield of the FORMAT field will be included in the merged VCF.
 Use '--format' to include additional FORMAT subfields such as AD and DP.